 Results

 Descriptive statistics are summarized in [Table here].
-Study 2 was analyzed using a linear mixed model fitted to our support for UHC outcome measure.
-The linear mixed model we constructed had condition, time (pre or post intervention), and the condition x time interaction as our fixed effects.
-A random intercept for each of the subjects was included to account for within-subject correlation in scores.
-We did not observe a statistically significant linear main effect for our experimental intervention [t(410) = -1.55 ,p = .122].
-We did observe a statistically significant linear main effect of time [t(410) = 6.09 ,p < .001].
+Hypothesis 1a was analyzed using a linear mixed model fitted to our support for UHC outcome measure.
+Cronbach’s alpha for the items in this measure was 0.85.
+In opposition to H1a, we did not observe a statistically significant linear main effect for our experimental intervention, t(410) = -1.55 ,p = .122.
+We did observe a statistically significant linear main effect of time, t(410) = 6.09 ,p < .001.
 Support for UHC increased 1.903 points from pre-intervention to post-intervention.
-Finally, we also saw a statistically significant two-way interaction between the linear effect of time and condition time [t(410) = -4.662 ,p < .001].
+Finally, we also saw a statistically significant two-way interaction between the linear effect of time and condition, t(410) = -4.662 ,p < .001.
 Support for UHC was reduced by 2.06 points from pre-intervention to post-intervention in our intervention condition compared to our control condition.

-###

 Proposed Mediational Effects

-Our secondary hypothesis was the existence of a mediational effect of understanding and perceived equity predicting increased support for UHC through our explicit HBP.
-The first element of our secondary hypothesis can be seen in [Table here].
-We clearly see in this table that there seems to be a statistically significant effect wherein increased understanding predicts increased support for UHC.
-Additionally, while accounting for the effect of both understanding and our intervention, we see that there is a statistically significant effect of both understanding, and our intervention.
-However, while understanding has increased in both groups from our pre-measurement to our post-measurement, there is no statistically significant difference in the increase in understanding across both groups.
-Thus, given the lack of difference in the increase in understanding scores across the two conditions, we can conclude that there likely is not a mediating effect of understanding on the increase in UHC support from our intervention.

-The second element of our secondary hypothesis can be seen in table 6.
-We clearly see in this table that there seems to be a statistically significant effect wherein an increase in perceived equity predicts increased support for UHC.
-Additionally, while accounting for the effect of both perceived equity and our intervention, we see that there is a statistically significant effect of both understanding, and our intervention.
-Furthermore, perceived equity has increased only in our control group, and not in our intervention.
-There is a statistically difference in the increase in perceived equity across both groups.
-Thus, given the difference in the increase in perceived equity across the two conditions, we can conclude that there likely is a mediating effect of understanding on the increase in UHC support from our intervention.
+Hypothesis 2a and 2b were analyzed using two linear models and a bootstrapping procedure to test potential mediation.
+The first linear model tests the effect of our independent variable onto our proposed mediator, the second linear model tests the effect of our mediator on our support for UHC outcome measure, and our bootstrapping procedure allows for us to estimate the indirect effect of our independent variable on our outcome, through our mediator.
+Cronbach’s alpha for the items in our measure of perceived equity was 0.92.
+In support of H2a, the effect of our explicit HBP on support for UHC was partially mediated via the perceived equality of the HBP.
+We observed a statistically significant effect of experimental condition on our proposed mediating variable, perceived equality, t(820) = -3.551 ,p < .001.
+Perceived equality decreased 10.49 points in our intervention condition compared to our control condition.
+Furthermore, we observed a statistically significant effect of perceived equality on our outcome variable, support for UHC, t(821) = 18.243 ,p < .001.
+Support for UHC increased by .424 points for every point of increase in perceived equality.
+We tested the significance of our indirect effect by using bootstrapping procedures.
+After computing 1000 bootstrapped samples, our estimate for our indirect effect was -2.72 (95% CI = -4.43, -1.03), thus our average causal mediation effect is significant (p = 0.002).
+In opposition of H2b, the effect of our explicit HBP on support for UHC was not mediated by the comprehensibility of the HBP.
+This is since we do not see a significant effect of experimental condition on our proposed mediating variable, comprehensibility, t(820) = -0.805 , p =0.421.

-We choose to parameterize our proposed mediational relationship using a path diagram, as seen in figure 7.
-This directly accounts for the effects of our measure of UHC being predicted by both perceived equality and experimental condition, as well as our measure of perceived equality being directly predicted only by our experimental condition.
-We see that there is a mediational relationship between condition and UHC through the effect of perceived equity.
+We chose to parameterize our proposed mediational relationship using a path diagram, as seen in [Figure here].
+Again, in support of H1a, we see that there is a mediational relationship between condition and UHC through the effect of perceived equity.
 Increased perceived equity increases support for UHC, and the control condition both has greater support for UHC, as well as greater perceived equity.
-Thus, this path diagram indicates what we believe to be a mediational relationship.

 Moderating Effect of Numeracy